Skip to content

 Where:

-• [YYYY-MM-DDThh🇲🇲ss.sssZ] is timestamp.
-It specifies the time when the log message is generated.
+• [YYYY-MM-DDThh:mm:ss.sssZ]: The timestamp that specifies when the log message is generated.
 It is in UTC time, not local time.

 Info

-To see the message with local time for easy debugging, add a compile-time switch to use a separate implementation of the logger functionality.
+To see the message in local time for easy debugging, add a compile-time switch to use a separate implementation of the logger functionality.

-• loggerName: Free text to identify your application or application sub function.
-It can be the module / application name e.g. configurationManager or RPC etc. or if it is deemed fit it can be a functionality name within the single application.
-E.g. a developer may want to log a message for a file access failure.
-Now they can use this section to differentiate from where this error is generated within the same application.
-E.g initConfig, initConnection, runtimeCommsCallbackup, diagsPollTime...
+• [loggerName]: Free text to identify your application or application sub function.
+It can be the module / application name, e.g., configurationManager or RPC, or a functionality name within a single application.
+E.g., to log a message for a file access failure, you can use this section to differentiate it from an error generated within the same application.
+E.g., initConfig, initConnection, runtimeCommsCallbackup, diagsPollTime...

 Warning

-• warning: A warning to the user, with this present the application, it can perform properly but this may require user attention to avoid future errors or damage.
-E.g. disk 80% full.
+• warning: The application can perform properly but it may require user attention to avoid future errors or damage.
+E.g., disk 80% full.

 • info: Informative message.
 Normally, the info level is disabled in the system.
 When enabled, it provides information about the application's working state and status.
 For example, the web server is working on port 3000, or the application is in auto mode.